What Is Idiopathic Epilepsy in Dogs?

 Though life expectancy of the pet may not be affected, the odds of an epileptic going into complete remission and not requiring ongoing therapy are very low: 6-8 percent in dogs.
 Thus, dogs with epilepsy usually require lifelong therapy and commitment from the pet owner.
 A balance between quality of life and therapeutic success is often key for an owner’s commitment to their pet’s therapy.

-Canine idiopathic epilepsy, a neurological disorder characterised by sudden, recurrent episodes of sensory distrurbances that has no known or identifiable underlying cause, remains a common concern of dog owners and veterinary professionals.
+Canine idiopathic epilepsy, a neurological disorder characterized by sudden, recurrent episodes of sensory disturbances that has no known or identifiable underlying cause, remains a common concern of dog owners and veterinary professionals.

 Indeed, while dogs with idiopathic epilepsy can gain significant benefits from using CBD-rich hemp oil to decrease–or potentially prevent–more severe seizure incidences, the take-away message for those dog owners who are considering using this natural plant-based therapy as an alternative treatment for their dog with epilepsy is: every dog will have their own unique reaction to CBD, but full spectrum hemp oil should be considered a worthwhile holistic method to help your dog with seizures & give your dog the Best Life Possible.